Nazek-Altayeb/kush-library/README.md

 Kush Library contains novels, world literatures, history and children books.
-The name of the library (Kush) is taken from a civilization that exists thousands of years ago in El-bijrawia area in Sudan Republic, the following link helps o learn more about the civilization in El-bijrawia In Meroe city: https://en.wikipedia.org/wiki/Pyramids_of_Mero%C3%AB.
+The name of the library (Kush) is taken from a civilization that exists thousands of years ago in El-bijrawia area in Sudan Republic, the following link helps to learn more about the civilization in El-bijrawia In Meroe city: https://en.wikipedia.org/wiki/Pyramids_of_Mero%C3%AB.

 ![main-page](./assets/images/kush-library.png)